act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 ## Expectation

-Each test target that describes any [web content](https://www.w3.org/TR/WCAG21/#dfn-content) through the use of the [visual reference words](#visual-reference-words), is on the same [web page] (#https://www.w3.org/TR/WCAG21/#dfn-web-page-s) with an instruction that also describes that [web content](https://www.w3.org/TR/WCAG21/#dfn-content) by a non-visual characteristic, except if:
+Each test target that describes any [web content](https://www.w3.org/TR/WCAG21/#dfn-content) through the use of the [visual reference words](#visual-reference-words), is on the same [web page](https://www.w3.org/TR/WCAG21/#dfn-web-page-s) with an instruction that also describes that [web content](https://www.w3.org/TR/WCAG21/#dfn-content) by a non-visual characteristic, except if:

 - The target is not part of an instruction about [web content](https://www.w3.org/TR/WCAG21/#dfn-content); or
-- The visual reference word is [visible] in the described content.
+- The visual reference word is [visible](#visible) in the described content.

 **Note**: The expectation doesn't mention the fact that the non-visual characteristic description should be included in the accessibility tree.
 This rule can be passed with alternatives that are not included in the accessibility tree.
-Those sorts of solutions would only fail Succes Criteria 1.3.1 instead of both 1.3.3 and 1.3.1.
+Those sorts of solutions would only fail Success Criteria 1.3.1 instead of both 1.3.3 and 1.3.1.

 **Note**: The described web content does not have to be positioned on the same web page.

 ## Assumptions

-- This rule assumes that [visual reference words](#visual-reference-words) are forms of information conveyed through presentation, because of this, failing this rule fails both [Succes Criterion 1.3.1: Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [Success Criterion 1.3.3: Sensory Characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+- This rule assumes that [visual reference words](#visual-reference-words) are forms of information conveyed through presentation, because of this, failing this rule fails both [Success Criterion 1.3.1: Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [Success Criterion 1.3.3: Sensory Characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 Presentation is not limited to CSS and includes images such as the image of a circle with text.

 - This rule assumes that non-visual users will interpret some visual reference words as meaning "ahead" or "backwards" in the reading order.
 For example in most contexts "see the content below" will mean ahead in the DOM tree reading order which is not a visual reference and should pass this test.
-Note however that the DOM tree reading order can be different from the visual order of things, which could result in "see the content below" only refering to the visual order of things in which case it is not a correct reference.
+Note however that the DOM tree reading order can be different from the visual order of things, which could result in "see the content below" only referring to the visual order of things in which case it is not a correct reference.

 ## Accessibility Support